Some posts contain compensated links. Please read this disclaimer for more info.

 Celebrate The Winter Holidays At These Balkan Christmas Markets

-The Ljubljana Christmas Market isn’t going to astound you with it’s size, but it is arguably the prettiest market in all of Europe.
+The Ljubljana Christmas Market isn’t going to astound you with its size, but it is arguably the prettiest market in all of Europe.
 Recently voted Europe’s Green Destination, Ljubljana is a beautiful destination for those looking to explore Slovenia this winter!

-The main market takes place in Preseren Square and is full of stalls with gifts, trinkets, food and plenty of drinks!
+The main market takes place in Preseren Square and is full of stalls with gifts, trinkets, food, and plenty of drinks!
 After you take in the square, enjoy a walk along the Ljubljanica River and shop the stalls that have set themselves up with this beautiful backdrop.

 Athens beautifully transforms at Christmas time into a Christmas wonderland.
-From ice skating, to towering Christmas trees, Santas and magically-lit boulevards, Athens is a wonderful destination to celebrate the holidays.
+From ice skating to towering Christmas trees, Santas, and magically-lit boulevards, Athens is a wonderful destination to celebrate the holidays.

-Sarajevo, Bosnia and Herzegovina
+Sarajevo, Bosnia, and Herzegovina

 With a Santa’s Village and Children’s playground set up just for the market, this is a great place to bring children to experience the holidays.
 Visitors can also take in local crafts, organic food, and plenty of beverages!

 Visitors can enjoy traditional German sausages, mulled wine, and plenty of decorations.
-The market sets up in the City Garden at Batenberg Square and is over 700 years running!
-This Berlin style market offers visitors plenty of Christmas toys, decorations and handmade jewelry for the purchasing.
+The market sets up in the City Garden at Battenberg Square and is over 700 years running!
+This Berlin-style market offers visitors plenty of Christmas toys, decorations, and handmade jewelry for purchasing.

 To fully make it a Christmas market, visitors can sip on mulled wine and munch on roasted chestnuts while exploring the handstands and stalls.
 Children visiting the market will also have a great experience.
-Bring them to the Little Gifts Factory where they can make their own Christmas gifts to take home!
+Bring them to the Little Gifts Factory, where they can make their own Christmas gifts to take home!

 Fascinating Christmas Traditions In Croatia And The Balkans

 - Wheat grains are planted in early-December and will have grown by the time Christmas rolls around.
-The wheat symbolizes the force of life and hope.
+The wheat symbolizes the force of life and hope

 - Homes are typically decorated with wreaths, where a candle is lit on the four Sundays of Advent.
-They’re a symbol of light, which leads up to the birth of Christ.
+They’re a symbol of light, which leads up to the birth of Christ

 - Advent Sunday is the fourth Sunday before Christmas.
-This is when the first Advent wreath candle is lit.
+This is when the first Advent wreath candle is lit

-- Traditionally, the Christmas tree isn’t decorated until Christmas Eve.
+- Traditionally, the Christmas tree isn’t decorated until Christmas Eve